mykle1/MMM-EOL/README.md

         module: 'MMM-EOL',                  // Best in left, right or center regions
         position: 'top_left',
         config: {
-           lifeFormId: "7664",         // See Life Form list below.
-Only Id #
+           lifeForm: "Cats",                // See Life Form list below.
+Only the name of the lifeForm.
            dLength: 400,                    // Amount of descriptive text.
 Higher for more, lower for less
            useHeader: false,                // false if you don't want a header
            header: "",                      // Change in config file. useHeader must be true